Juvenile Bail bonds

 Juveniles are different from adults according to US & Connecticut laws.
 If a minor under 18 commits a crime, he/she is not detained.
 A judge and not a jury hears them as per the Connecticut juvenile court system.
 The case is not open to the public and not in an adult court.
 The fines in juvenile sentencing are lesser.
 If the juvenile does not react quickly, the person is placed in jail before going to court.
 Too often juveniles think jail or prison time is only for ‘bad’ people.
 Just about anyone can end up there and get a permanent criminal record that has deep personal and professional implications.

 All it requires is one momentary brain freeze, a wrong turn or a desire to hurt and get back at someone you are angry about.
-Connecticut jails are filled with young folks slapped with juvenile charges who could be with their friends and family during the holidays or enjoying the UConn basketball game or watching the Patriots win yet another football game in the comfort of their home.
+Connecticut jails are filled with young folks tragically slapped with juvenile charges.
+Instead, they could be with their friends and family during the holidays or enjoying the UConn basketball game or watching the Patriots win yet another football game from the comfort of their home.

-Why Juvenile Bail Bonds is a must in Connecticut?
+Why are Juvenile Bail Bonds a Must in Connecticut?

 • Connecticut laws decide the charge of arrest based on the age of the minor.
 A juvenile arrest happens in rare cases where the DA’s office may decide to treat the juvenile as an adult owing to the gravity of the crime.

-• All juveniles can post bail only with the consent of the parents.
+• All juvenile offenders can post bail only with the consent of the parents.
 If the parents do not agree, it is best to pay Juvenile Bail Bonds.

-• If the juvenile does not have a parent or guardian, the best thing for them to do is post Juvenile Bail Bonds through a bail bond agent.
+• If the juvenile does not have a parent or guardian, the best thing for them to do is post bail through a bail bond agent.

 Lady bail bonds- Juvenile Bail Bonds services